 I love the smell of drying glue, melted crayons and cupcakes!
-It’s a unique fragrance that I associate with VBS, one of my favorite ministry events.
+It’s a unique fragrance that I associate with Vacation Bible School, one of my favorite ministry events.
 Like many churches, we open our daily VBS meetings with pledges to the Bible and the Christian flag.

 Our opening procedures are simple and we work hard to include everyone.
 Every day, we select different children to hold the flags and the Bible as we make our pledges.
 If you have large flags mounted in heavy stands, you could select children to come stand next to the flag, as an example of how to pledge.